Dwarfs and pygmies in ancient Egypt: Family founding

-The best-known case of nanism in ancient Egypt is that of the high official Seneb, as a finely-carved statue-group of the dwarf and his family has survived in excellent preservation.
+The best-known case of nanism in ancient Egypt is that of the high official Seneb, as a finely carved statue-group of the dwarf and his family has survived in excellent preservation.
 Seneb worked during the late 4th Dynasty (c.
 2613–2494 BC) or early 5th Dynasty (c.
 2498–2345 BC), most possibly under king Shepseskaf and his successors.
 Seneb was married to a normally grown woman named Senet-ites.
 He had two daughters named Awib-en-Khufu and Semeret-Radjedef and one son named Ankh-ima-Radjedef, all of whom are represented as of normal stature.
 This shows that it was accepted that dwarfs might have families and healthy children.
 Note that the two children shown in front of Seneb's seat in the accompanying illustration are in the position where the legs of a 'normal' statue would be represented, thus lessening - though not concealing - his abnormal appearance.
 Because Seneb's father was normally grown, Seneb's case also proves that not all dwarfs were brought from foreign countries, nanism occasionally occurring - as would be expected from modern experience - within Egyptian families.
 In other cases, where persons also having short stature are depicted as servants of other dwarfs, it is possible that they were part of the same family.
-However, this remains a matter for conjecture, as it was not uncommon during the Old Kingdom period, that artists depicted the same person multiple time in one scene.
+However, this remains a matter for conjecture, as it was not uncommon during the Old Kingdom period, that artists depicted the same person multiple times in one scene.
 They did this to show that the main character performed several duties at the same time.